GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

-# Importing a post from another site
+# Importing a post from another WordPress site

 from FB, Twitter, Instagram, Medium or other.